Quick Answer: Do Small Businesses Need Insurance?

 - General liability insurance

-Any business can significantly benefit from this type of insurance coverage as it provides protection that covers the business against accidents, injuries, and negligence claims.
-Additionally, it can also cover damages caused on the business premises or caused by you or an employee.
-It can also cover attorney fees, medical costs, and claims of copyright infringement, false advertising, or slander.
+This is the most broadly applicable coverage a small business can carry.
+It protects against accidents, injuries, and negligence claims, whether the incident happens on your premises or involves work you or an employee performed.
+It can also cover attorney fees, medical costs, and claims of copyright infringement or slander.
 Providers such as Next Insurance, Hiscox, and The Hartford offer competitive general liability plans starting at approximately $11 per month for low-risk professions.

 - Professional liability insurance

-This type of insurance is most suitable for businesses that offer services such as lawyers, consultants, and accountants.
-It is also known as errors and omissions (E&O) insurance and protects businesses against claims of negligence that emerge from failure to deliver expected results or mistakes.
+Also called errors and omissions (E&O) insurance, this coverage is built for service-based businesses, lawyers, consultants, accountants, and similar professionals.
+It protects against claims of negligence arising from mistakes or failure to deliver expected results.
 According to Insureon’s professional liability data, the average annual premium for E&O insurance for a small professional services firm is approximately $735 per year.

 - Commercial property insurance

-Ownership or leasing of property used to facilitate business operations will need property insurance.
-This cover caters to damages or losses caused by elements such as fire, smoke, and vandalism, among others.
+If your business owns or leases a physical space, property insurance covers losses from fire, smoke, vandalism, and similar events.
 The Insurance Information Institute (III) notes that commercial property insurance typically covers the building, equipment, inventory, and furniture at a business location.

 - Commercial auto insurance